High Holy Days

 If our lot is full, you will be directed where to park.

-Valet parking for those with a Disabled Placard will once again be available, thanks to the Betty and Eugene Wolff Transportation Fund.
+Valet parking will once again be available for those who need it, thanks to the Betty and Eugene Wolff Transportation Fund.
 Drop-off will be at the sanctuary entrance and pick-up will be at the school entrance.

 Transportation